The G-1 Platform

 From audit log

-to regulator-ready dossier.
+to regulator-ready PDF — automatically.

 Reports workspace with a compliance report being generated for Demo Bank Corp, including framework analysis and multi-jurisdictional status, plus a deployer manual panel on the right.